 Periodontal health is an important aspect of Buckle Advanced Dental Care.
 More teeth are lost to gum disease than tooth decay and many patients are unaware of the dangers of gum disease.
-Dr. Buckle and his team of specialists provide a full range of gum treatments including the treatment of gum disease, correction of receding gums with gum grafts, and cosmetic gum lifts.
+Dr. Buckle and his team of highly skilled dentists offer a full range of gum treatments including the treatment of gum disease, correction of receding gums with gum grafts, and cosmetic gum lifts.

 What is periodontal disease?